Evelnon/veloren/VelorenPort/Server/MissingFeatures.md

 - **Agent and combat behaviours**: AI routines for NPCs and full combat rules remain missing.
 The current `NpcAiSystem` and `LootSystem` are placeholders that perform minimal actions.
-- **Database and migrations**: migration scripts exist but the SQLite database layer from Rust is not yet ported.
-Character data is saved to disk only with simple serialization.
+- **Database and migrations**: only `CharacterLoader` provides JSON-based persistence.
+The database models and migrations from `server/src/persistence` are not yet ported.
+A task is required to implement SQLite-based persistence by running the SQL scripts in `VelorenPort/Server/Src/Migrations`.
 - **Plugins and extensibility**: `PluginManager` loads assemblies from `plugins/` but a stable API and WebAssembly support are absent.
 - **Real-time simulation**: the `Rtsim` module only records start time and does